Beginners Guide to Peace - Losing the Way

 "Every election is a sort of advance auction sale of stolen goods.”
 H. L. Mencken

 Under rule by the State, there is always a certain amount of conflict as governments inevitably favor certain groups at the expense of others.
-In representative democracies, the potential for conflict is greatly magnified.
+In representative democracies,

 With regard to immigration policy, it is to the benefit of certain politicians to allow for and even promote the rapid inflow and approval of citizenship for new arrivals.
 By promising new constituents a package of benefits, they seek to sway the outcomes of elections.
 In democracies, where the desires of 51% can trump those of the other 49%, even small changes in the voter pools can shift election results.